GoogleChrome/developer.chrome.com/site/en/blog/google-summer-of-code-and-chrome-extensions/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Google Summer of Code & Chrome Extensions
+title: Google Summer of Code and Chrome Extensions
 description: >
-  The experience and advice on participating in Google Summer of Code.
+  Experience and advice on participating in Google Summer of Code.
 date: 2023-08-29
 authors:
   - xuezhoudai

 hero: 'image/wVNVUJS8Z8O04i1tJKSdsp6nkRQ2/8ZNtuWAIcc7NBdS3AQEv.jpg'
 alt: >
-  Google Summer of Code & Chrome Extensions
+  Google Summer of Code and Chrome Extensions

 sharing_image: 'image/wVNVUJS8Z8O04i1tJKSdsp6nkRQ2/8ZNtuWAIcc7NBdS3AQEv.jpg'
 ---

 I'm a sophomore from China passionate about web development.
 In my first year, I joined a technical club at our college.
 This club was my introduction to coding and open source.
 In the club, I met a group of like-minded partners who love coding.
-And it was from them that I learned about Google Summer of Code at the beginning of this year.
+And it was from them that I learned about Google Summer of Code at the beginning of 2023.
 This Google-organized global program connects students with open-source organizations and guides them in making good use of their summer by participating in open-source activities.

-With the attitude of having a try, I decided to submit my application.
+Giving it a try, I submitted my application.
 Fortunately, I was accepted.
 The summer I spent contributing to the Chrome Extension Samples repo has been memorable and precious.
-Of course, I have also learned a lot: communicating effectively, coding skills, and planning abilities, among other things.
+Of course, I've also learned a lot: effective communication, coding skills, and planning abilities, among other things.

 As GSoC 2023 is drawing to a close, it's worth sharing some of my experiences in GSoC.
 This post will briefly introduce the general process of GSoC through my own participation, hoping to be helpful to you!